 - Peer-to-peer CDNs: With a very small setup and running cost, peer-to-peer (P2P) setups work between personal computers and therefore are not great for hosting your website’s files.
 BitTorrent is a popular example of a peer-to-peer network.

 - Private CDNs: Alternatively, if you’re not satisfied with available services, you can create your private service.
 This means you have to create and manage own global network of servers to serve your static files.

 Best of all, using such a CDN service (or a free CDN) not only boosts the speed of your website but also saves bandwidth costs from your hosting provider.
-Moreover, having a faster site can improve your search engine rankings as well, because a fast website loading speed is a positive ranking factor.

-Depending on your budget, interest, and requirements, you can go with any of the below options.
 Now let’s take a look at how such a CDN can benefit your WordPress.

 Want a really fast site?